apache/cordova-docs/docs/en/edge/guide/plugin-development/windows-phone/index.md

     codova.exec(win, fail, "com.mydomain.cordovaExtensions.Echo", ...);

-Interpretting your arguments in C#
+Interpreting your arguments in C#
 ----------------------------------

-The data received by your plugin method is a string value, but in actuallality looking at our JavaScript code, we see our intention was to pass an array of strings.
+The data received by your plugin method is a string value, but in actuality looking at our JavaScript code, we see our intention was to pass an array of strings.
 Looking back at our JS call to `cordova.exec`, we see we passed `[str]`: